projectdelphai/panorama-tab-groups/README.md

   - List view with vertical lists (scrollable)
 - Dark theme
 - Make new group and set active when you delete last group in a window
-- Salvage tabs who's group doesn't exist on load of add-on
 - Drag and drop tabs and groups between windows (maybe)

 ### Waiting for API